BroadbandForum/usp/specification/e2e-message-exchange/index.md

 <a id="usp-record-failure">

-When a receiving USP Endpoint fails to either buffer or successfully process a USP Record, the receiving USP Endpoint either initiates (if it is an Agent) or requests to initiate (if it is a Controller) a new Session Context.
+When a receiving USP Endpoint fails to either buffer or successfully process a USP Record, the receiving USP Endpoint  initiates a new Session Context.

-**R-E2E.24** – When an Agent that receives a USP Record fails to buffer or successfully process (e.g., decode, decrypt, retransmit) the Agent MUST start a new Session Context.
+**R-E2E.24** – When a USP Endpoint that receives a USP Record fails to buffer or successfully process (e.g., decode, decrypt, retransmit) the USP Endpoint MUST start a new Session Context.

-**R-E2E.25** – When a Controller that receives a USP Record fails to buffer or successfully process (e.g., decode, decrypt, retransmit) the Controller MUST request a new Session Context.

 ##### USP Record Retransmission